SV Werder Bremen

 Rehhagel's departure was a big blow for the club's officials, who changed many coaches before finally giving the job to Thomas Schaaf in 1999.
 During Schaaf's fourteen years in charge, Werder emerged as one of the top contenders in German football.
 They won a DFB-Pokal in Schaaf's very first season with the club, and followed it up with a "double" in 2004 and another DFB-Pokal in 2009.

-The logo consists of a diamond shape with a "W" (obviously for Bremen) inside.
-On the kit a star is sometimes added above the crest indicating three league titles.
+The logo consists of a diamond shape with a "W" (obviously for Werder) inside.
+On the kit, a star is sometimes added above the crest indicating three league titles.